-(g) For a gasoline bulk plants located in nonattainment area for ozone, once the average daily throughput of gasoline at the bulk gasoline plant reaches or exceeds the applicability threshold in Paragraph (d) or (e) of this Rule or if Paragraph (d) or (e) is currently applicable to the bulk gasoline plant, the bulk gasoline plant shall continue to comply with the outgoing vapor balance system requirements of Paragraph (d) or (e) of this Rule, as is applicable, even though the average daily gasoline throughput falls below the threshold contained in Paragraph (d) or (e) of this Rule.
+(g) For a gasoline bulk plants located in nonattainment area for ozone, the owner or operator complying with Paragraph (d) or (e) must continue to comply with these rules even if the daily gasoline throughput is less than the applicable threshold.

 (h) The owner or operator of a bulk gasoline plant, tank truck or trailer that is required to be equipped with a vapor balance system pursuant to Paragraphs (c), (d), or (e) of this Rule shall not transfer gasoline between tank truck or trailer and stationary storage tank unless:

-(1) The vapor balance system is in good working order and is connected and operating;(2) Tank truck or trailer hatches are closed at all times during loading and unloading operations; and
+(1) the vapor balance system is in good working order and is connected and operating; and

+(2) tank truck or trailer hatches are closed at all times during loading and unloading operations; and

-(3) The tank truck's or trailer's pressure/vacuum relief valves and hatch covers and the truck tanks or storage tanks or associated vapor and liquid lines are vapor tight during loading or unloading.
+(3) the tank truck's or trailer's pressure/vacuum relief valves and hatch covers and the truck tanks or storage tanks or associated vapor and liquid lines are vapor tight during loading or unloading.

 (i) Vapor balance systems required under Paragraphs (c), (d), and (e) of this Rule shall consist of the following major components:

-(1) a vapor space connection on the stationary storage tank equipped with fittings which are vapor tight and will be automatically and immediately closed upon disconnection so as to prevent release of organic material;(2) a connecting pipe or hose equipped with fittings which are vapor tight and will be automatically and immediately closed upon disconnection so as to prevent release of organic material; and
+(1) a vapor space connection on the stationary storage tank equipped with fittings which are vapor tight and will be automatically and immediately closed upon disconnection to prevent release of volatile organic material; and

+(2) a connecting pipe or hose equipped with fittings which are vapor tight and will be automatically and immediately closed upon disconnection to prevent release of organic material; and

-(3) a vapor space connection on the tank truck or trailer equipped with fittings which are vapor tight and will be automatically and immediately closed upon disconnection so as to prevent release of organic material.
+(3) a vapor space connection on the tank truck or trailer equipped with fittings which are vapor tight and will be automatically and immediately closed upon disconnection to prevent release of organic material.

-(j) The owner or operator of a bulk gasoline plant shall paint all tanks used for gasoline storage white or silver at the next scheduled painting or before November 1, 2002, whichever is sooner.
+(j) The owner or operator of a bulk gasoline plant shall paint all tanks used for gasoline storage white or silver.

-(k) The pressure relief valves on tank trucks or trailers loading or unloading at bulk gasoline plants shall be set to release at the highest possible pressure (in accordance with state or local fire codes or the National Fire Prevention Association guidelines).
+(k) The pressure relief valves on tank trucks or trailers, loading or unloading at bulk gasoline plants, shall be set to release at the highest possible pressure in accordance with state or local fire codes or the National Fire Prevention Association guidelines.
 The pressure relief valves on stationary storage tanks shall be set at 0.5 psi for storage tanks placed in service on or after November 1, 1992, and 0.25 psi for storage tanks existing before November 1, 1992.

-(l) No owner or operator of a bulk gasoline plant may permit gasoline to be spilled, discarded in sewers, stored in open containers, or handled in any other manner that would result in evaporation.
+(l) No owner or operator of a bulk gasoline plant may allow gasoline to be spilled, discarded in sewers, stored in open containers, or handled in any other manner that would result in evaporation.

 (m) The owner or operator of a bulk gasoline plant shall observe loading and unloading operations and shall discontinue the transfer of gasoline:

-(1) if any liquid leaks are observed, or
+(1) if any liquid leaks are observed; or

 (2) if any vapor leaks are observed where a vapor balance system is required under Paragraphs (c), (d), or (e) of this Rule.